Kvinde der oplever hårtab

 • Chemical hair treatments and hair coloring can also do permanent damage to your hairstyle.
 The hair will become thinner and your strands will lose their strength.

-Further down the page, you can read good tips on how to take care of your hairstyle in the best possible way.
+Further down the page, you can read good tips on how to stop hair loss and take care of your hairstyle in the best possible way.

 hair wash